for users of the WIDU Platform (https://widu.africa)1

 2.1.
 Registration is free of charge and is a requirement for the use of certain WIDU functionalities.
 In particular, the user must create a profile and submit a project proposal in order to be able to apply for a WIDU subsidy to start up new or expand existing small businesses in participating African countries.

 2.2.
 Users must be legally competent natural persons, meaning they must be at least 18 years of age.

-2.3 Users from the African Diaspora in Germany register as ‘diaspora supporters’ and entrepreneurs in Africa register as ‘entrepreneurs’.
+2.3 Users from the African Diaspora in the participating European countries register as ‘diaspora supporters’ and entrepreneurs in Africa register as ‘entrepreneurs’.